Get

 Getting to the Root of the Problem

 As you can see, there are a variety of reasons why your dog may flip their food bowl over.
-If you’re concerned about your dog’s behavior, it’s always best to consult with a veterinarian or animal behaviorist to get to the root of the problem.
+If you’re concerned about your dog’s behavior or they are struggling to keep their balance or eat without dropping food, it’s important to consult with a veterinarian to get to the root of the problem.

 In most cases, flipping a food bowl is nothing to worry about and is simply a quirk of your dog’s personality.
 However, if it’s causing problems or is disruptive to your home, there are ways to address the behavior.